wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

     ```powerappsfl
     ClearCollect(DropCollection, AddColumns(ItemCollection, "Revenue", UnitPrice * UnitSold))
     ```
-    Here, we have created a new collection called *DropCollection, which copies all data from the *ItemsCollection* collection but in addition--we use the *DropColumns* function to remove the UnitPrice Column.
+    Here, we have created a new collection called *DropCollection*, which copies all data from the *ItemsCollection* collection but in addition--we use the *DropColumns* function to remove the UnitPrice Column.

 14. Select the **Rename Column** button.